+For independent operators with pumpers in the field (5 to 1,000+ wells), the honest answer is mobile-first, offline-first production capture.
+GreaseBook leads that shortlist.
 “Oil field production software” is the phrase a pumper or a field supervisor types into Google when they are fed up with paper gauge sheets and the Excel workbook the office sends back every Friday.
-It is a different search than “oil and gas production software” in spirit.
+It is a different search than “production software for oil and gas” in spirit.
 The word “field” signals someone closer to the wellhead than the boardroom.
 This page is written for that reader.

 Oil field production software is the tool that captures daily oil, gas, and water volumes from the pumper at the lease and turns them into something the back office can actually use.
 That is the whole job.
 Everything beyond that is either a feature on top of the job or a different category of software.